Probably one of the most debilitating side effects of this fast-paced world we live in, is physical pain.

 When I had my first two children (13 months apart – what was I thinking lol?)
 I had to return to work full-time when they were both babies.
 My job involved shift work so it was very challenging to establish a routine.
 Before long I ended up falling apart at the seams.
 I was constantly tired and stressed, my body hurt from top to toe and my brain just didn’t work the way it used to.
 Every day felt overwhelming with so much to do and not enough time to relax and recharge.

 One day I remember going to the supermarket and although I had my shopping list to hand, I just couldn’t function.
 I knew the supermarket like the back of my hand, but I just couldn’t do it.
 I couldn’t think straight.
 I literally had no idea what I was doing.
 I was a dithering idiot hanging onto my trolley, staring blindly into space, kind of willing the groceries to magically find their way into my trolley.
 A sweat broke out all over my body, I could barely breathe.
 What the hell was wrong with me?
 I freaked out.
-And dumped the trolley back in the bay and got myself home as soon as possible … without any groceries.
+I dumped the trolley back in the bay and got myself home as soon as possible … without any groceries.
 This was my first real experience of anxiety and complete overwhelm.
 I knew I needed help.

 That was when Trevor stepped in.
 He was a counsellor who helped me through my employer’s Assistance Program.
 At my first appointment, I hit Trevor with a succinct list of issues that I was dealing with and summed it all up with those famous words, “Oh yeah, and I feel like I’ve been hit by a truck – my body hurts from top to toe.”

 Trev was great, bless him.
 He told me I had a classic case of burn-out.
 He informed me about the fight-or-flight response which I had been blissfully unaware of until this point.
 You dear reader, probably know, but in case you don’t, here’s a quick explanation.
 When we’re in a state of stress, our bodies release adrenalin and other hormones which increase our breathing, heart rates and blood pressure.
 Its purpose is to give us an extra surge of energy to facilitate the best possible chance of survival when faced with a life or death situation.
-It served us most effectively back in the Stone Age, when as cavemen, we might come face-to-face with a wild predator in the forest and have to run like hell to avoid being eaten alive.
+It served us most effectively back in the Stone Age, when as cavemen, we might come face-to-face with a wild predator and have to run like hell to avoid being eaten alive.
 It’s designed to be an occasional power shot for the rare time that we are confronted with a life or death situation.

 Trev explained that in our world today, so many of us have got ourselves trapped into such frantic lives that we manage to trigger our fight-or-flight response way too frequently.

-We kid ourselves we can do it all but the constant deadlines and sheer amount of work that needs to be crammed into each and every day, can mean that we’re often literally running on adrenalin.
+We kid ourselves we can do it all, but the constant deadlines and sheer amount of work that needs to be crammed into each and every day, can mean that we’re often literally running on adrenalin.
 Over-exposure can lead to adrenal fatigue which is damaging to our health.
 Our bodies barely have time to properly disperse the hormonal residue effectively, before we’re hit with another shot.
 This residue then remains stored in our muscles, causing aches and pains from top to toe.
 If you’ve ever felt that ‘day one and two’ pain after doing a weights workout at the gym, then that’s the kind of physical pain we’re talking about here.
 Except it can be ongoing and debilitating.

 So … to get to the point, Trev taught me a powerful yet easy exercise which provides relief from stress, anxiety and physical pain.
 I’ll also outline a couple of other simple ‘do it yourself’ maintenance tools to ensure you never feel that crappy again.